kimai/kimai/var/docs/dashboard.md

 In order to work, the chart widget `userRecapTwoYears` needs to be the first in the section.

-This widgets setup amd configuration will likely change in the future, so keep an eye on this config if this widget doesn't work after one of the next updates!
+This widgets setup and configuration will likely change in the future, so keep an eye on this config if this widget
+doesn't work after one of the next updates!